-These are guided walks which take place from May to September on the second Sunday of the Month, and are free with the exception of those occurring during the Frome Festival (although donations are always welcome).
+These are guided walks led by the Frome Society for Local Study which take place from May to September on the second Sunday of the Month, and are free with the exception of those occurring during the Frome Festival (although donations are always welcome).
 Special walks for groups can be arranged by contacting Frome Town Council.
-See the dates for the 2018 town walks here.

 Plaques of Frome Trail – approx 4 miles, or less than 2 with shortcuts